-Utah Admin, Rule R657-58
+Utah Admin.
+Rule R657-58

-You can hold a fishing contest in Utah, but you must follow the rules, many of which changed this year.
+You can hold a fishing contest in Utah, but you must follow the rules, some of which changed this year.
 For the current fishing contest rules, please see Utah Admin.
-Rule R657-58 at wildlife. utah.gov/rules or contact the nearest Division office
+Rule R657-58 at wildlife.utah. gov/rules, visit http://go.usa.gov/axu or contact the nearest Division office.